RTL Logo

 From Rome to Milan with Orbis

-Currently the journey between Milan and Roma it can last an hour if you go by plane, three and a half hours by train and around six hours by car.
+Currently, the trip between Milan and Rome can take one hour by plane, three and a half hours by train, and about six hours by car.

-Using the Orbis platform to simulate a trip de Roma a Milan , we can figure out the time and costs required 1800 years ago.
+Using the Orbis platform to simulate a trip from Rome to Milan , we can figure out the time and costs required 1800 years ago.

 According to Orbis, the fastest way The way to do this is by using a relay of horses.